-A warranty is a simple document designed to create contractual links between the provider of goods, works or services (the warrantor) and a party with a financial interest in the project (the stakeholder).
+A collateral warranty is a simple document designed to create contractual links between the provider of goods, works or services (the warrantor) and a party with a financial interest in the project (the stakeholder).

-The warranty included clauses stating that:
+The collateral warranty included two key clauses stating that:

 ‘Equivalent position’ means that the stakeholder has the same rights as the original employer BUT subject to the same limitations as would apply between the warrantor and that employer.